xiaogaogaoxiao/FS-WBP/README.md

-# "Fixed-Support Wasserstein Barycenters: Computational Hardness and Fast Algorithm." in NeurIPS'20
+# Fast Iterative Bregman Projection for Computing Fixed-Support Wasserstein Barycenters

 These codes provide implementations of solvers for computing fixed-support Wasserstein barycenters using the fast iterative Bregman projection (FastIBP) algorithm.